Latest Temperatures

 More News

-A dry Oak Ridge Reservoir along the Sussex/Morris County border on September 15th.
-This part of northern NJ remains in the "Moderate Drought" category at month's end.
+A dry Oak Ridge Reservoir along the Sussex/Morris County border on September 15th when the area was classified in "Moderate Drought" category.
 Photo courtesy of Alex Burdi.

 More News